web-illinois/illinois_framework_project/README.md

 * If you lose/forget your Drupal admin password, you can reset it with drush using the command `drush upwd admin "NEWPASSWORD"`

 ## Shibboleth authentication
-Instructions for adding Shibboleth to your Illinois Framework site is [in the wiki](https://github.com/web-illinois/illinois_framework_project/wiki/Setting-up-Shibboleth-authentication-within-your-Illinois-Framework-Drupal-site).
+Instructions for adding Shibboleth to your Illinois Drupal Framework site is [in the wiki](https://github.com/web-illinois/illinois_framework_project/wiki/Setting-up-Shibboleth-authentication-within-your-Illinois-Framework-Drupal-site).

 ## Updating your site